4 Surefire Ways to Prevent Employee Burnout with Powerful SOPs

 Burnout is about your workplace, not your people says Harvard Business Review.

-Yes individuals may be more or less prone to burnout based on personality and habits but it employers need to assume responsibility too.
+Yes, individuals may be more or less prone to burnout based on personality and habits, but employers need to assume responsibility, too.
 This isn’t about time management, it goes much deeper than that.

-On an organizational level it comes down to two aspects;
+On an organizational level, it comes down to various aspects;

-• Focusing on the right way to do the right activities through culture and processes
+• Focusing on the right activities.
+And focusing on the right way to do the right activities.

 How can SOPs help solve employee burnout?